wexi/amforth-shadow/doc/source/UG/linux.rst

 Initial Setup
 -------------

 This guide makes a few assumtions.
-Your linux should be a fairly new linux distribution.
+Your linux should be a fairly recent linux distribution.
 For this document an Ubuntu 12.04 LTS is used, others should work in a similiar way.

-Install the following applications with the package manager
+First you'll have to install some packages with the package manager:

 * wine (any version)
 * ant or make (any version)
 * avrdude

-They may need a lot of more packages, install all of them.
+They may need quite a lot more packages, install all of them.

 Next download the amforth package and un-tar (or unzip) it into a new, empty folder: